NolanoOrg/cformers/README.md

 ## Introduction

 We identify three pillers to enable fast inference of SoTA AI models on your CPU:
-1. Fast C/C++ inference kernels utilizing SIMD - like GGML, LLaMa.cpp
+1. Fast C/C++ LLM inference kernels for CPU.
-2. Machine Learning Research & Exploration front - Compression through quantization, sparsification, training on more data, collecting data and training instruction & chat models - like Open-Assistant, Open-Chat-Kit, etc.
+2. Machine Learning Research & Exploration front - Compression through quantization, sparsification, training on more data, collecting data and training instruction & chat models.
 3. Easy to use API for fast AI inference in dynamically typed language like Python.

-This repo is focussed on addressing the third one.
+This project aims to address the third using LLaMa.cpp and GGML.

 ## Tentative Guiding Principles